Research-Based

 Impacts Of Theragun G3Pro

-By using the high-speed, high range of motion head, the Theragun G3Pro works much faster than standard myofascial release techniques.
-You can work out the kinks and knots in less time.
-If you already perform myofascial release on yourself, you will love the increased speed of the Theragun G3Pro.
+Through its high-speed, extended range of motion head, the Theragun G3Pro operates significantly faster than traditional myofascial release techniques.
+You can eliminate kinks and knots in less time.
+If you already practice self-myofascial release, you’ll appreciate the Theragun G3Pro’s enhanced efficiency.

 Safety

-Massage and myofascial release are generally considered safe.
-You should be careful using the Theragun if you are pregnant or taking blood thinners, though.
+Massage and myofascial release are generally considered safe practices.
+However, exercise caution using the Theragun if you’re pregnant or taking blood thinners.

 Where to Buy TheraGun G3Pro

-You can buy the Theragun G3Pro directly from Theragun at their website, or purchase it on Amazon.
-The list price is $599 at either site.
+You can purchase the Theragun G3Pro directly from Theragun at their website, or buy it on Amazon.
+The list price is $599 at either location.

 Theragun G3Pro Website